Large crowd challenges Barnegat mayor over LGBTQ comments

 Cirulli's entrance was applauded by about a quarter of people in the audience there to support him.

-He opened Tuesday by saying he meant "no hatred or bigotry" with his comments, which brought heckles and loud comments from the audience.
-It took a while for the crowd to get itself under control, with people on both sides of the issue mostly speaking without interruption.
+He opened Tuesday by saying he meant "no hatred or bigotry" by his comments, which brought heckles and loud comments from the audience.
+It took a while for the crowd to settle, with people on both sides of the issue mostly speaking without interruption.

-Cirulli said wanted to inform people about the law, and he opposed the law's lack of an opt-out clause, to allow people to pull their children from aspects of LGBTQ curriculum with which they do not agree.
+Cirulli said he wanted to inform people about the law and opposed its lack of an opt-out clause, to allow people to pull their children from aspects of LGBTQ curriculum with which they do not agree.

+BARNEGAT TOWNSHIP — The Republican mayor of this Ocean County town is urging residents to op…

-But many stressed that the new law will not teach sexuality, but will focus on the positive contributions of LGBTQ people throughout the nation's history.
-That information will help students struggling with sexuality issues feel better about themselves and hopefully avoid severe mental health problems.
+But many stressed that the new law will not teach sexuality but will focus on the positive contributions of LGBTQ people throughout the nation's history.
+That information will help students struggling with sexuality issues feel better about themselves and hopefully avoid severe mental health problems, they said.

-Thirteen-year-old Sofia Marchena, an 8th grader from Barnegat, was there with her parents Afonso and Sabrina.
+Thirteen-year-old Sofia Marchena, an eighth-grader from Barnegat, was there with her parents, Alfredo and Sabrina.

 Her comments brought loud applause, and some concerns from others in the audience.